null

 St. Augustine/Floratam

 St. Augustine grass is best suited to warm-arid regions such as Florida and the Gulf Coast region.
 Occasionally, it will be found in areas of California.
-It is not at all tolerant of cold temperatures, and requires plenty of moisture for survival.
+It is not at all tolerant of cold temperatures, and it requires plenty of moisture for survival.
 It is a very coarse-textured type that grows via above-ground stolons that can reach several feet.
 It has very broad blades compared to other grasses, with a rounded tip.
 It is often referred to as "Floratam," which is a variety of St. Augustine grass.

-Blade: Broad with rounded tip, 1/4" wide
+Blade: Broad with rounded tip, 1/4 inch wide

 Color/Texture: Dark green, coarse, spongy